replikativ/hasch/README.md

 ## edn support

-Support for edn types on the JVM (but not yet JavaScript) is complete including records.
-This works by printing the tagged-literal and rereading it as pure edn, which also ensures that the hashed value can be reproduced beyond the current runtime.
-Your type has to be pr-str-able for this to work.
-Records already have a default serialisation.
+Support for `edn` types is complete including records.
+This works according to [incognito](https://github.com/replikativ/incognito) by hashing unknown records the same as their known counterparts.
+You need to supply the optional `write-handlers` to `uuid` if your records have a custom serialization.
+Otherwise incognito records won't match.
+Importantly the JVM class names are converted into cljs format `foo.bar_baz.Bar` -> `foo.bar-baz/Bar` before hashing.
+While this potentially allows maliciously induced collisions, you are safe if you use `incognito` or a similar mapping for cross-platform support, as it automatically serializes all record tags accordingly.

 ## Safety